-RUTH MOREIRA, Acting First Executive Vice President.
-Ms. Moreira was appointed Acting First Executive Vice President of the Corporation on November 5, 2021, Executive Vice President for Development on October 5, 2021 and Senior Vice President for Development on May 30, 2019.
+RUTH MOREIRA, First Executive Vice President.
+Ms. Moreira was appointed First Executive Vice President of the Corporation on June 1, 2022, Acting First Executive Vice President of the Corporation on November 5, 2021, Executive Vice President for Development on October 5, 2021 and Senior Vice President for Development on May 30, 2019.
 Prior to such appointments, Ms. Moreira held the position of Vice President for Development when she rejoined the Corporation in 2016.
 Between 2014 and 2016, Ms. Moreira held the position of Vice President of Acquisitions at Hudson Housing Capital LLC, a low income housing tax credit syndicator, underwriting and originating tax credit transactions.
 Ms. Moreira first joined the Corporation in 2000 as an Investment Analyst and then as Assistant Vice President for Cash Management.
 In 2008, Ms. Moreira transferred to the Development group, as a project manager underwriting transactions and was then promoted to Assistant Vice President in 2011.
 Ms. Moreira holds a B.A. in Economics from Upsala College.

-CATHLEEN A. BAUMANN, Executive Vice President and Treasurer.
-Ms. Baumann was appointed Executive Vice President on October 5, 2021, Senior Vice President on August 8, 2012 and Treasurer by the President on July 20, 2009.
-Prior to such appointments, she held the position of Deputy CFO since September 2004.
-Ms. Baumann joined the Corporation in 1988 as an Accountant.
-She has also held the positions of Senior Accountant and Internal Auditor and Vice President of Internal Audit.
-Ms. Baumann received her bachelor's degree with majors in Accounting and Economics from Queens College of the City University of New York and her MBA in Finance from Baruch College's Zicklin School of Business of the City University of New York.
+CATHLEEN A. BAUMANN, Executive Vice President and Chief Financial Officer.
+Ms. Baumann was appointed Chief Financial Officer of the Corporation on September 28, 2022 and Executive Vice President on October 5, 2021.
+Prior to her current appointments, Ms. Baumann was appointed Senior Vice President on August 8, 2012 and Treasurer on July 20, 2009.
+Ms. Baumann held numerous positions within the Corporation since joining as an accountant in 1988, including Senior Accountant and Internal Auditor, Vice President of Internal Audit, and Deputy Chief Financial Officer.
+Ms. Baumann received her bachelor's degree with dual majors in Accounting and Economics from Queens College of the City University of New York and her MBA in Finance from Baruch College's Zicklin School of Business of the City University of New York.